(Not just) waterfalls of the Scottish Tayside.

-Each of the rivers has plenty of small, unnamed streams flowing into it, with cascades along.
+Each of the rivers has plenty of small, unnamed streams flowing into it, cascading along.

 Waterfalls aren't the only interesting thing on the rivers.
-At the Loch Tay is the Scottish Crannog Centre, which shows a reconstructed water-based dwelling from the Iron Age:
+At Loch Tay is the Scottish Crannog Centre, which shows a reconstructed water-based dwelling from the Iron Age:

-The mentioned North Perthshire serves as a bridge between Highlands and Lowlands, and given by the number of rivers here, there are loads of literal bridges worth checking:
+The mentioned north Perthshire serves as a bridge between Highlands and Lowlands and given the number of rivers here, there are loads of literal bridges worth checking:

 And of course, bridges on the Tay itself:

-If you liked this post, you might enjoy my other articles, such as those..
+If you liked this article, you might enjoy browsing my Blog Archives for more posts, such as...

 ..or, about other neat waterfalls.